 Saving or not.
-According to the 2012 Retirement Confidence Survey, 66% of workers report having saved for retirement; 58% are currently saving.* According to the Spectrem Group, only about 29% of K-12 eligible employees participate in their 403(b) plans.**
+According to the 2012 Retirement Confidence Survey, 66% of workers report having saved for retirement; 58% are currently saving.* Participation rates in 403(b) plans are generally quoted at 30% for all K-12 eligible employees.

 Estimating retirement needs.* As a busy educator, you may feel you don't have time to figure out how much money you'll need for retirement.
 Less than half (44%) of all workers have tried to calculate how much money they will need to save for retirement.
 However, those who have done a retirement needs calculation are more likely than those who have not to say they are very confident about having a comfortable retirement (19% vs. 9%).
 Use the Projected Retirement Expense calculator to help estimate your needs.

 Account balances.* More than half of workers report that the total value of their household's savings and investments, excluding the value of their primary home and any defined benefit (pension) plans, is less than $25,000.